filipolszewski/prioritized-her/README.md

 ### Current status

-NOTE: The code seems to **not** work properly.
-Models aren't learning the FetchReach and FetchPush tasks, and during training they behave very unstable, doing actions that might seem like they are avoiding being close to the goal.
-This codebase will probably be unstable until I find the bug or an answer to this issue.
+NOTE: The code seems to **not** work 100% properly.
+Models aren't learning FetchPush tasks, and during training they behave very unstable, doing actions that might seem like they are avoiding being close to the goal.
+FetchReach seems to be much easier task and is usually leaned after around 10-15k episodes.
+This codebase will probably be unstable until model successfully learn FetchPush task.

 - DDPG
 - Experience Replay